retentioneering/retentioneering-tools/docs/source/user_guides/preprocessing.rst

     SplitSessions node.

 The graph is ready.
 It is time to show how to launch the calculation related to this graph.
 Click on the node you associate with a calculation endpoint.
 In our case this is ``node9``.
 As it is shown in the previous screenshot, in the top right corner you will see "Save & Combine" (or just "Combine" if the graph has already been saved).
-As soon as the result is combined, you can extract the resulting eventstream by accessing :py:meth:`PGraph.combine_result<retentioneering.graph.p_graph.PGraph>`.
+As soon as the result is combined, you can extract the resulting eventstream by accessing :py:meth:`PGraph.combine_result<retentioneering.graph.preprocessing_graph.PGraph>`.
 This attribute keeps the last combining result.

 .. code-block:: python